danielsyang/dan-lang/README.md

 #### 16 Sept 2023

-- [x] Implemented error handling, no more panics
+- [x] Implemented basic error handling, no more panics
+- [x] Implemented LTE and GTE